SammieLJ/GenePlanetTest/README.md

-# An ASP.NET Core App example with Nginx and Docker: Load Balancing, worker scaling static and dynamic
+# An ASP.NET Core App example with Nginx and Docker, showcasing Load Balancing, static and dynamic worker scaling

 ## Intruduction